mastodon/documentation/content/en/methods/accounts.md

 **OAuth:** Public\
 **Version history:**\
 0.0.0 - added\
-2.4.0 - returns 410 if account is suspended
+2.4.0 - returns 410 if account is suspended\
+3.3.0 - returns an Account with `suspended: true` instead of 410

 {{< endapi-method-description >}}
 {{< api-method-spec >}}